 Go through this exercise at least every three years.
 Your business practices may change and you want to keep making progress toward making the world a better place.

-Carlyann Edwards contributed to this article.
+Kimberlee Leonard and Carlyann Edwards contributed to the reporting and writing in this article.
 Source interviews were conducted for a previous version of this article.

 Jennifer Dublino is an experienced entrepreneur and astute marketing strategist.
 With over three decades of industry experience, she has been a guiding force for many businesses, offering invaluable expertise in market research, strategic planning, budget allocation, lead generation and beyond.
 Earlier in her career, Dublino established, nurtured and successfully sold her own marketing firm.